Mandeep94/120-years-of-Olympics-History/README.md

 # 120-years-of-Olympics-History

 ## Summary
-  The modern Olympic Games or Olympics are leading international sporting events featuring summer and winter sports competitions in which thousands of athletes from around the world participate in a variety of competitions.
+  The modern Olympic Games or Olympics are 120 years old.
 The Olympic Games are considered the world's foremost sports competition with more than 200 nations participating.
-The Olympic Games are held every four years, with the Summer and Winter Games alternating by occurring every four years but two years apart.
+In these visualizations we are going to explore the evolution of these sports, since the beggining in Athens 1896, when the first games were held, till Rio 2016, the latest ones.

 - in no more than 4 sentences, briefly introduce your data visualization and add any context that can help readers understand it